cherylberger/Credit_Risk_Analysis/README.md

 #### Easy Ensemble Classifier
 ![image](https://user-images.githubusercontent.com/94234511/160216453-0715a814-1872-4c0a-82c5-ce01aa675b81.png)
-The balanced accuracy score was 92.5%, considerably improved over the earlier models The precision for the high credit risk prediction was 7% while 100% for the low credit risk predictions The recall (sensitivity) score was 91% for the high risk predictions and 94% for the low risk.
+ * The balanced accuracy score was 92.5%, considerably improved over the earlier models
+ * The precision for the high credit risk prediction was 7% while 100% for the low credit risk predictions
+ * The recall (sensitivity) score was 91% for the high risk predictions and 94% for the low risk.
 ![image](https://user-images.githubusercontent.com/94234511/160218256-3f80d4df-712f-45b4-b309-cee297333f22.png)

 ## Summary:

 All of the models will have poor precision for the high credit risk data, resampling may not be the best overall approach for predicting credit risk as there is bias in the data.
 The use of the bias reducing algorithms appears somewhat more meaningful in the models and had high accuracy scores.
 However, the precision of the high credit risk predictions was still poor at 7%.
 The imbalance between presion and senstiivity for the model yields an F1 score=0.14 for the high risk predictions.
 This model is prone to false predictions of high credit risk.
-Therefore the bank may be rejecting loan applciations that were acutally credit worthy.
+Therefore, the bank may be rejecting loan applciations that were acutally credit worthy.